top of page

 Choosing a wedding photographer requires research, reflection, and trust in your instincts.
 Focus on finding someone whose style matches your aesthetic, whose personality puts you at ease, and whose professionalism gives you confidence.

-Contact Elusive Photography if you're interested in couples portrait sessions or family photography in the same dreamy, fine-art style.
+If you're interested in couples portrait sessions or family photography in the same dreamy, fine-art style, Contact Elusive Photography.
 While I've stepped back from wedding photography, I still create evocative art for couples celebrating their love.
 Serving Southern Maine, Boston, and destination locations, I'm here to create images worthy of your walls.

 Start your search early, ask good questions, and choose someone who sees your wedding the way you do.